What to do if your BIND, ISC DHCP, or Kea DHCP server has crashed

 > thread apply all bt full

-(Sometimes this will error and fail to complete - if that happens, retry it, omitting 'full')
+(Sometimes this will return an error and fail to complete - if that happens, retry it, omitting 'full'.)

 To report a bug, please use our Bug Report Form.

-- ISC DHCP issues are maintained at bugs.isc.org.
+- ISC DHCP issues are maintained at gitlab.isc.org/isc-projects/dhcp/-/issues.

-If you have a support subscription with us, please contact us first that way to report problems rather than filing a bug report.
+If you have a support subscription with us, please contact us first through our support portal, rather than filing a bug report.

 Reporting security issues

-DNS and DHCP security is critical to the Internet Infrastructure.
-If you think you may be seeing a potential security vulnerability (for example, a crash with REQUIRE, INSIST, or ASSERT failure), please report it immediately to firstname.lastname@example.org and do not post it on the public mailing list.
+DNS and DHCP security are critical to the Internet infrastructure.
+If you think you may be seeing a potential security vulnerability (for example, a crash with REQUIRE, INSIST, or ASSERT failure), please report it immediately to firstname.lastname@example.org and do not post it on any public mailing list.
 We provide numerous alternate ways to contact our security officer alias, including via the Bug Report Form (or see the Kea Known Issues List for Kea) and the ISC Contact form.
 Please also see our Security Vulnerability Disclosure Policy for details on how we publish security vulnerabilities.